-Looking for the best things to do in Port Douglas in 2021?
-As a local and with a flair for adventure, I’ve rounded up my favourite activities to help you plan your trip.
+For all the best things to do in Port Douglas, I’ve rounded up my favourite activities to help you plan your trip.

 Back in 2014 when the Sailor and I first hopped on a one-way flight to Australia, we quickly followed the sunshine up the coast from Sydney and landed in Port Douglas.
 It was a place I’d never heard about but always dreamed of- it took all of two minutes to decide to settle here!
 If you’ve visited then you’ll understand why.

-Port Douglas- or simply Port or Port Dougie to her residents, is a unique and special beach town that I’ve happily called home for three years.
+Port Douglas- or simply Port or Port Dougie to her residents, is a unique and special beach town that I happily called home for three years.

-We’re surrounded by so much incredible nature like the World Heritage listed Daintree Rainforest & Great Barrier Reef, plus a jaw-dropping beach, award-winning restaurants, the friendliest locals, stunning scenery, access to waterfalls, waterholes, remote hiking trails and aboriginal culture… the list goes on.
+It’s surrounded by so much incredible nature like the World Heritage listed Daintree Rainforest and The Great Barrier Reef, plus jaw-dropping beaches, award-winning restaurants, the friendliest locals, stunning scenery, access to waterfalls, waterholes, remote hiking trails and aboriginal culture… the list goes on.

-Despite being just a pocket-sized peninsula, I’d say there’s enough going on to keep you occupied for a good week or more.
-So whether you’re in town just to relax or adventure in nature, here are my favourite things to do in Port Douglas! ✣
+Despite being just a pocket-sized peninsula, there’s enough going on to keep you occupied for a good week or more.
+So whether you’re in town just to flop and drop or head out on an adventure, here are my favourite things to do in Port Douglas! ✣

 Best Things to do in Port Douglas for 2021

-As Port Douglas is about the same size as The City of Westminster in London, you have the luxury of being able to cycle anywhere in town in less than 20-minutes (my preferred way to get around) and many resorts loan bikes for free.
-If you need a ride though, I’d recommend local taxi service 131 008 who charge $5 one-way, or $10 return.
+As Port Douglas is about the same size as The City of Westminster in London, you have the luxury of being able to cycle anywhere in town in less than 20-minutes (my preferred way to get around), and many resorts loan bikes for free.
+If you need a ride though, I’d recommend local taxi service 131 008 who charge $6 one-way, or $12 return.

-Most activities in this article are on the peninsula but a few are a 20-minute drive away in the Douglas Shire.
+Most activities in this article are directly in Port Douglas but a few spots are a 20-minute drive away in the Douglas Shire.
 If you don’t have your own wheels then there’s a few car hire companies in town.
 Uber does operate here but there’s not always drivers available so it can’t be relied upon.

 Best On Water